 When you limit the supply of developable land in and around Portland proper you create artificial scarcity.
 Artificial scarcity results in higher property valuations and correspondingly higher rents.
 This of course says nothing about runaway systems and development charges and permit fees, Oregon’s notorious red tape, that can exceed $20,000 per unit before ground is even broken.

 Somehow progressives such as Portland Tenants United founder Margot Black miss all this and lay off higher rent to “Hometown Oregonians…being white and racist…the faster they can get out of the landlord business the better.”
 (Margot Black, Founder of Portland Tenants United)

 With people like this throwing their weight around down in Salem, builders, developers and investors will begin to think about selling everything.
-Fortunately, with DST they have the ability to sell out of an over-priced market whose political class will never accept this as the result of their own failed policies and exchange into something where the powers that be are not antipathetic to landlord rights.
+Fortunately, when suitable, with DST they have the ability to sell out of an over-priced market whose political class will never accept this as the result of their own failed policies and exchange into something where the powers that be are not antipathetic to landlord rights.
 Think Sunbelt.

 With this, the ownership profile of Portland’s landlord class will change fundamentally.
 Having made it impossible for mom and pops to continue in business, rental housing will become increasingly concentrated in the hands of institutional owners.
 They will be the only ones with the size and resources necessary to deal with the antipathy and bureaucratic red tape of the anti-development left.